SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/getting-started.md

 -   Model editor.
 The model editor lets you define the blocks that are used within a model and how they are wired together.
 User-visible documentation \(the so-called *Block Reference*\) is available in the model editor, describing the functionality of each block.
 See [Using the model editor](/streaming-analytics/analytics-builder/#using-the-model-editor) for detailed information.
 -   Instance editor.
 If template parameters have been defined in a model, the instance editor lets you set up different instances of the same model which can then be activated and managed separately.
 The instance editor uses the template parameters that have been defined in the model editor.
 See [Using the instance editor](/streaming-analytics/analytics-builder/#using-the-instance-editor) for detailed information.

-The blocks are implemented in the Event Processing Language \(EPL\) of Apama.
+The blocks are implemented in the Event Processing Language (EPL) of Apama.
 At runtime, the EPL code runs in an Apama correlator to execute the models.
 Some runtime behavior and restrictions are important to understand.
 These are documented in later topics.

 ### First Steps: Creating your first model

 This topic gives a brief overview of how to add and design a new model, and how to view its output.
 It is not intended to be a comprehensive description of the full range of possibilities provided by Analytics Builder.
 Therefore, explanations are kept to a minimum.
 For more detailed information, see the remainder of this documentation.

 The steps below require that a device has already been registered in {{< product-c8y-iot >}}.
 Preferably, this is a device which is already sending measurement values to {{< product-c8y-iot >}}.
-This can be, for example, a smartphone on which the {{< sensor-app >}} has been installed \(see [{{< sensor-app >}}](/sensor-app/overview/) for detailed information\).
+This can be, for example, a smartphone on which the {{< sensor-app >}} has been installed, see [{{< sensor-app >}}](/sensor-app/overview/) for details.

 The model that you add will contain three blocks: